Sherwood Forest Up Close at West Bridgford Library

 An exhibition of images by natural history photographer Alex Hyde showcasing some of the special sp…

 We're always looking to improve your experience.
-Please send us your feedback.
+Please Email us your feedback.

 We have worked with Rachel while she has been tracing her Nottinghamshire ancestry and working on new art commissions inspired by the Mayflower story.
-The results are now available to view as a virtual exhibition which you can view by clicking on the link below.

 1000ft cargo ship, following in the footsteps of the Pilgrims.

 Wyn and Ella Pritchard of Highcliffe Music can be heard throughout the episodes performing music and readings based on the lives of Pilgrims William Bradford and Mary Brewster.
 You’ll be transported over the Atlantic and hear Rachel's experiences as a Midlands-based sculptor and her diary, written during her time aboard a modern day cargo ship, contrasted with the story of Mary Brewster, one of only nineteen women who made the perilous journey.
 Two very contrasting journeys of a lifetime!